What are the must-haves for medicine websites?

 Having an online medicine patient portal is not the same thing as having a personalized web experience.
 Excellent patient experience, and indeed any good online experience, starts with the website itself.
 These are the basic ingredients for all medicine websites.

-For more information and web tips, explore our blog.
+For more information and web tips, check out these web design tips.